open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 [`TracerProvider`](/docs/concepts/signals/traces/#tracer-provider) that will let you create a [`Tracer`](/docs/concepts/signals/traces/#tracer).

-If a `TracerProvider` is not created, either explicitly or via SDK APIs, then the OpenTelemetry APIs for tracing will use a no-op implementation and fail to generate data.
+If a `TracerProvider` is not created, the OpenTelemetry APIs for tracing will use a no-op implementation and fail to generate data.

 ### Node.js